 7. Carry a Color Photo of Your Pet

 Get a good quality color photo of your pet, then attach a copy to their crate and keep one on your person.
 This will help with identifying your pet if they run off somewhere.

 This may seem obvious, but it’s all too easy to forget the crucial essentials.
 Remember to pack your pet’s bed, toys, leash, food, and any medications, and keep everything handy in case you need it on the flight.

 9. When you arrive at the airport, make sure the airline staff knows you have a pet with you.

 Whether you are taking your pet on the plane with you, or if he or she will be in the cargo hold, notifying the staff will help make sure your pet gets what he or she needs.
 This helps especially if there is a delay and your pet is waiting to be put in the cargo area- the staff can help you ensure your pet receives proper care, including food and water.

 Get the Downloadable Pet Travel Checklist

 Following these tips will help make traveling with your dog or cat as easy as possible, but keeping a copy on hand is the best way to prepare.
-Download the checklist below, and as a little going-away present, we’re including a voucher for $10 off any vaccine package at one of our pet health care clinics.
 No matter where you’re going, we hope this checklist helps you keep your pet safe during travel – and we hope both you and your pet have a great trip!